Lubomír Beneš

-Lubomír Beneš (7 November 1935, Prague – 12 September 1995, Roztoky) was a Czech animator, director, and author, best known as the co-creator of Pat & Mat, an animated series about two highly inventive, yet incredibly clumsy handymen neighbours.
+Lubomír Beneš (7 November 1935 – 12 September 1995) was a Czech animator, director, and author, best known as the co-creator of Pat & Mat, an animated series about two highly inventive, yet incredibly clumsy handymen neighbours.

 Life and career

 Lubomír Beneš grew up in Hloubětín, a suburb of Prague.
 As a child, he was artistically talented, so his parents paid for private art lessons, in which he studied drawing, painting and writing.